 Need we say more?
 Mobile is big.
 We all know this.
 Stop living in denial and get your mobile act together already!

 Put Your Shoppers at Ease

 Your product page needs to address any potential concerns or hesitations your potential buyer might have.
 Will these pants fit?
 How long is the battery life?
 Can I return this product?
 Are sizes accurate?
 Do you ship to other countries?
 They need answers to these questions before they make a purchase decision.

 The thing that will make people shop elsewhere is uncertainty.
 For example, if you sell clothing or fashion, consumers will want to know if the item will fit.
 Adding a sizing chart or guide is another one of our product page design tips.

 Brainstorm ways to put your shopper at ease by providing clear information, visual guides, and instructions if a product needs assembly.
 “I need a Large, but do Larges run big?
 I don’t want a muscle T, but I don’t want it too baggy.
 Ahh, I don’t know, I’ll just go somewhere else.”
 We’ve all had this internal dialogue when shopping online.

 Create Loyal Customers

 Conversions only go so far in e-commerce.
-Many products are affordable, so to gain ROI from your marketing efforts, there needs to be many transactions that occur regularly.
+Many products are affordable, so to gain ROI from your marketing efforts, there need to be many transactions that occur regularly.
 All e-commerce marketers should be thinking of ways to make their customers come back time and time again.

 “How can I get someone to buy more stuff?
 You need to answer that question, which comes down to your business’s creativity and strength.”
 I recommend trying to build a relationship with every customer through new, engaging, and fun experiences.
 You know, treat your consumers the way you like and expect to be treated yourself.